timm/dart/README.md

       another library:
       - And I test for that using `not pcall(debug.getlocal, 4, 1)`.
     - Finally, there  is a return statement that exports the more useful parts of the code.
-  - No globals (so keep the list of `local`s at top of file up to date).
+  - No globasl (so keep the list of `local`s at top of file up to date).
   - The `the` local handles information and defaults shared across all functions and classes.
     - And this variable is initialized by parsing the [Usage](#usage) section of this help text/